tauri-apps/tauri-docs/docs/en/usage/presets/hermit.md

 ## Description

-The Hermit recipe is a pattern for ultimate application isolation where all logic is self-contained in the Window and the binary exists merely to bootstrap the Window.
+The Hermit preset prioritizes ultimate application isolation.
+All logic is self-contained in the Window and the binary exists merely to bootstrap the Window.
 There is no communication back to Rust from the Window, there is no localhost server, and the Window has no access to any remote resources.
 The Hermit is great for interactive Kiosk Mode and standalone HTML based games.

 ## Diagram